 Depending on the contents of the research projects, additional authorisations may be required:

-Research on Faroese human genes (genetic research) requires authorisation from the Genetic Biobank.
+Research on Faroese human genes (genetic research) requires authorisation from the Faroese Health Authority.

 If the research entails gathering personal data, the project is required to follow the regulations stipulated by the Faroese Data Protection Agency.